markfussell/udarepo1_effective-guacamole/doc/unit_1_vc.md

 ## Presentation Notes (2016-01-12)

-The presentation is relatively "low budget": The first part (up to the eighth minute) has visuals as pretty basic slides with interspersed mini-quizes and the second part is a screen cast that students could follow along with.
-I actually like much more dynamic visuals, but this is a first structural pass to see if the materials / presentation-order is reasonable.
+The presentation is relatively "low budget": The first part (up to the eighth minute) has visuals as pretty basic slides interspersed with mini-quiz placeholders.
+The second part is a screen cast that students could follow along with on their own computer.

+I prefer more dynamic visuals, but it seemed better to focus this first pass on seeing if the materials and presentation-order are reasonable.

-The voice track was mostly separate from the visuals so they could be easily recomposed.
+The voice track was done mostly separate from the visuals so they could be easily recomposed or translated and re-timed.

 There are a few mis-spoken sections (e.g. "add box" vs. "box add") that are obvious mistakes and would need to be re-recorded to be 'consistent'

-For Part-2 there is not really enough time for a full screen cast, so sections have been elided with a visual transition.
+For Part-2 there is not really enough time for a full screen cast, so large sections have been elided with a visual transition.
-The fuller version is about three-five minutes longer and flows a bit better, but that was beyond the time limit.
+The fuller version is about five minutes longer and flows a bit better, but that was well beyond the time limit.

 There are only placeholders for ending Part-1 and starting Part-2.
 I did content for Part-2 instead.